 Where Can I Find Travel Warnings & Advisories due to Coronavirus?

 Almost all countries have coronavirus related travel warnings.
 Warnings may be for only certain cities or regions or be for an entire country.
-Initially, in the first couple of months of the coronavirus outbreak, most countries had coronavirus related travel warnings for the following countries: China, Iran, South Korea, and Italy.
-But the list of counties with warnings has expanded and some countries have issued almost complete border shutdowns.

 The reasons for the warnings and travel restrictions is due to the fact that people who live in or have recently been in an area with ongoing COVID-19 spread are at an increased risk of exposure.
 Those from or traveling in these areas are more likely to have had close contact with someone who has been infected, whether they know it or not.